How the Warm-Up Works

 How Long to Warm Up

-The length of your warm-up can be influenced by the time of day, temperature, and type of exercise.
+The length of your warm-up can be influenced by factors such as the time of day, temperature, and the type of exercise.
 As a general rule, your warm-up should last from 5 to 10 minutes.
 When you are preparing for a high-intensity workout, plan to do at least a 10-minute warm-up.
 Your body will benefit from the extra time to work up to a challenging pace.
 If you exercise first thing in the morning, you may also need a longer warm-up to help increase blood flow.
 This is also true when exercising in cold weather.
-It may take your muscles longer to warm up and improve elasticity to allow for easy movement.
+It may take your muscles longer to warm up and improve elasticity, allowing for easier movement.
 Once your heart rate has increased, you are breathing more heavily, and your muscles feel warm and flexible, move on to your workout.